ygfalcon/Solsniper-zero/README.md

   Set `USE_FFI_ROUTE=0` to force the Python implementation.
 When the library is detected locally the arbitrage path search now calls it directly, improving route calculation speed by roughly a factor of two compared to the pure Python implementation.
+Building with the parallel feature further reduces path computation time by about 30%.

 ## Flash-Loan Arbitrage